Once upon a time, in a kingdom renowned for great works of art,

 and learning how true legends are made in the cause of great recoveries.

-For six days he travels on a road which he perceives as a wrong direction,
+For six days he travels on a road he perceives as a wrong direction,

-but hopes that the Lion would soon appear and make a correction.
+but hopes the Lion would soon appear to make a correction.

-At daybreak on the seventh day the Prince is pondering by the side of a lake,
+At daybreak on the seventh day the Prince’s standing beside a lake,

-when the lion appears and guides him which road he should take.
+when the Lion comes to guide him which road he must take.

-Henceforth, where the Lion goes, the Prince will follow without doubt.
+Henceforth, where the Lion goes, the Prince follows without doubt.

-shouting and waving their clubs and swords as they run to attack.
+howling and brandishing their swords as they run to attack.